foxthefox/ioBroker.fritzdect/README.md

 ### 0.0.13
 * DECT200 checkbox for temperature reading (e.g. due to reported incompatibility with 7360SL)
 * DECT200 voltage new object
+* DECT200 voltage checkbox for voltage reading (e.g. due to reported incompatibility with 7390)
 * DECT200 mode/lock value polling
+* ADMIN v3

 ### 0.0.12
 * changed state to  mode AUTO/OFF/ON for thermostat (including datapoint lasttarget when going back to AUTO)